Belgrade to Sarajevo by bus and why breaking the journey in Tuzla makes sense

 This guide may include a few affiliate links.
 If you choose to buy something through one of them, I may earn a small commission (at no cost to you).
 Thank you for supporting One Small Bag and helping keep this resource ad-free and independent.

 Belgrade is one of the more affordable European capital cities, offering a mix of history, culture, and excellent food, alongside a famously lively nightlife.
 I would absolutely recommend it.
-If you have time, I’d also recommend a side trip to Novi Sad, Serbia’s second city, which incidentally also has a fortress with fabulous river views from the top.
+If you have time, I’d also recommend a side trip to Novi Sad, Serbia’s second city, which has a fortress with excellent river views.

 Things to do in Belgrade

-Here’s some highlights, and all on the itinerary map I made for you.
-There’s a full destination guide coming soon.
+Here are some highlights, and all on the itinerary map I made for you.

 - St Sava Cathedral: Visit one of the largest Orthodox churches in the world